TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 Answer:
 - its impossible to dynamically protect routes on the server side
+- even manually listing all the routes, because the top server components like layout, have no access to what the current route is
 - rerouting is done in middleware
 - when middleware can't fully verify things (because the middleware can't access the database),
-- then check the data in the element, and manually redirect */
+- then check the data in the route element, and manually redirect */

 ✅ - Forum Refactor into Request
 ✅ - RootType Components

+// leetcode easy problems, exercism.io, or codewars
+// codewars is my mentor's personal pick
+// whiteboard solving
+// interviewers provide their own interviews